Tafelspitz – a specialty of Viennese cuisine – is served in many of the city’s restaurants

 Not far away is Gasthaus Wolf.
 It is a 'beisl', as it is written in the book, with excellent Viennese cuisine and a pretty bar out front.
 In the guest room, a cozy atmosphere is created by old Resopal tables and green paneling.

 The typical Viennese bistro can also be found in the elegant 1st district.
 Gasthaus Pöschl offers many Viennese features as far as the ambience and food are concerned.
 The wood paneling on the walls is lighter here than in the classic bistro, while the goulash is one of the kitchen's highlights.
-Slightly more sophisticated is the Dom Beisl by St. Stephen's Cathedral, which has served refined French-Viennese-Mediterranean cuisine under Harald Riedl since summer 2012.
+Slightly more sophisticated is the Dom Beisl by St. Stephen's Cathedral, which serves refined Viennese cuisine.

 A more recent addition to the bistro scene is Gasthaus Floß behind the former stock exchange.
 The furnishings, with lots of dark wood, are based on the style of an old bistro and traditional Viennese recipes are brought to the table.
 An upmarket traditional bistro is Schnattl in the 8th district.
 Fine Viennese classics and a pretty courtyard await guests here.